8 Tips for Terminating an Employee Gracefully

 3. Get to the point quickly.

 Don’t draw out the conversation.
-State the main reasons for the termination but don’t dwell on a long list of failures.
+State the main reasons for the termination, but don’t dwell on a long list of failures.
 Your goal is to complete the termination while preserving their self-respect.

 Keep the meeting short and focused.
 Though you should be prepared to answer questions, also give them a written list of answers to FAQs, such as whether they’re eligible for unemployment benefits, what tasks must be completed before they leave for the day, and so on.
 Their emotions may overwhelm their focus on questions and next steps.

-4. Take ownership for the decision.
+4. Take ownership of the decision.

 5. Don’t get into a debate.